passlab/pema/experiment/tracecompass/getStarted/README.md

 ## Set up tracecompass and visualize the sample data using XML data-driven view.

-1. Download and install [tracecompass(https://www.eclipse.org/tracecompass/ ) .
+1. Download and install [tracecompass(https://www.eclipse.org/tracecompass/ ).
+Click downloads on the webpage and install based on computer's processor.
+MacOS that contains M chips install 64-bit ARM, for Intel chips install 64-bit x86.
 2. Read [tracecompass user guide(https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/User-Guide.html) to get familiar with the UI interface and their functionality
 3. Import the xml file [pinsight-analysis.xml](pinsight-analysis.xml) to setup pinsight data-driven analysis and visualization.
 The XML file is developed using a [data driven analysis solution in tracecompass](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/Data-driven-analysis.html#Data_driven_analysis).
 4. Open [the sample trace package](https://drive.google.com/drive/u/1/folders/1yWLd_ET0AwhKYFDRYfq_b9MAZmUYei_p), unpack it if you need to and open it with tracecompass to visualize.
 You will need to go down to the deep of the folder and open a metadata file.